-Access to social networking and messaging tools will be controlled by Internet filtering technology.
-However, based on grade-level appropriateness, and instructional relevance, certain identified social networking resources may be permitted.
-Therefore, students may have profiles and/or accounts on these types of resources, and may utilize these tools for responsible academic collaboration and sharing.
+Access to social networking websites, photo-sharing websites, messaging tools, and online publishing such as blogging and website creation tools will be controlled by Internet filtering technology.
+However, based on grade-level appropriateness, and instructional relevance, certain identified social networking sites may be permitted.
+Therefore, students may have profiles and/or accounts on these types of sites, and may utilize these tools, and digital social connections for responsible academic collaboration and sharing.
+Other use of these types of tools and websites shall be subject to the terms set forth in this Acceptable Use Policy.

-Students may not access from the school's technology any online dating websites or rating sites such as, but not limited to, Match.com, Tinder, RateMyTeacher.com, RateMyCoach.com.
+Students may not access from the school's technology any online dating websites or rating sites such as, but not limited to, Match.com, Tinder, RateMyTeacher.com, RateMyCoach.com, or JuicyCampus.com.